 the DLMS COSEM Logical Device name object and object_list with no objects listed other than the Association Logical Name (LN) Object (with its Blue Book meaning) and the SAP Assignment Object.

-When a Message is received by the ESME or CHF, the Message shall be validated against the AA based on the Business Originator ID and the Message Code within the Grouping Header.
+When a Message is received by the Device, the Message shall be validated against the AA based on the Business Originator ID and the Message Code within the Grouping Header.